humansoul-ui/University-climb-hell/README.md

 ---

-**Fun Fact** 😄: You lose if you try to go in both directions at once! ↩️↪️
+**Fun Fact** 😄: You lose if you try to go in both directions anyway! ↩️↪️